stepanataccolade/docsv2/sources/api.md

 # API

-> **Note**
->
-> You must be on one of our Paid Plans to use the API

 ## Overview and Purpose

-The Shippable API enables you to do anything that you would normally do in the Shippable UI through HTTP requests.
+The Shippable API enables you to do most things that you would normally do in the Shippable UI through HTTP requests.
 Our +API is RESTful, and can be interfaced through curl, third party tools, your own wrapper libraries, or any form of HTTPS communication.

+Please note that you must have a paid account with Shippable in order to use the API.

 ### Endpoint